sagemath/trac_to_gh/Issue 8643.md

 # Issue 8643: The inverse of a morphism have the wrong domain and codomain

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8643

 Original creator: boussica